Gelett Burgess: Legacy

-The word "blurb", meaning a short description of a book, film, or other product written for promotional purposes, was coined by Burgess in 1907, in attributing the cover copy of his book, Are You a Bromide?, to a Miss Belinda Blurb.
+The word "blurb", meaning a short description of a book, film, or other product written for promotional purposes, was coined by Burgess in 1906, in attributing the dust jacket of his book, Are You a Bromide?, to a "Miss Belinda Blurb" depicted "in the act of blurbing".
 His definition of "blurb" is "a flamboyant advertisement; an inspired testimonial".

 In that book "Are You a Bromide?" and related essay "The Sulphitic Theory", Burgess is credited for coining the usage of the word "bromide" as a personification of a sedate, dull person who said boring things.
 Bromide meant either the boring person himself or the trite statement of that person.

+In his blurb for Are You a Bromide?, Burgess mentions a popular book titled Janice Meredith, which was written by Paul Leicester Ford, and published in 1899 by Dodd Mead.
+Janice Meredith happens to be one of the first books to have a blurb on its dust jacket.
+It was originally printed with a blue cover, and Burgess' humorous mention (in 1906) that its cover has "faded to a mauve magenta", seems to be a suggestion that it is time for a new book.

 He also coined the phrase, "Love is only chatter; friends are all that matter."

 The Gelett Burgess Center for Creative Expression was formed in Burgess's name in Portland, Oregon, in December 2011 to promote "family-friendly books" to parents and educators.
 Annually, the Gelett Burgess Children's Book Award is given in his honor to the top children's books of the year.

 Burgess founded the San Francisco Boys' Club Association, now the Boys & Girls Clubs of San Francisco, in 1891 and became its first president.
 The club was the first of its kind west of the Mississippi River.

 Burgess was a friend of the British writer Oliver Onions, and encouraged Onions to write fiction.